 Preservation and Formlessness: a Poetry and Poetics Workshop

-Led by poet James Goodwin, this workshop will respond to and activate the research archive that accompanies 4 Waters: Deep Implicancy, an immersive film installation by Denise Ferreira da Silva and Arjuna Neuman at The Showroom.
+Led by poet James Goodwin, this workshop responded to and activated the research archive that accompanies 4 Waters: Deep Implicancy, an immersive film installation by Denise Ferreira da Silva and Arjuna Neuman at The Showroom.

-The workshop will consider four floating concepts – intuition, content, composition and form – in relation to the materials on display in The Showroom Studio.
+The workshop considered four floating concepts – intuition, content, composition and form – in relation to the materials on display in The Showroom Studio.

-The afternoon will involve reflexive and practical engagement with Ferreira da Silva and Neuman’s thinking.
-There will be a guided discussion of the selected reading set in advance of the workshop, a viewing of the film 4 Waters: Deep Implicancy, some time to read, look at and listen to the archive material, and individual and group writing exercises.
+The afternoon involved reflexive and practical engagement with Ferreira da Silva and Neuman’s thinking.
+There was a guided discussion of the selected reading set in advance of the workshop, a viewing of the film 4 Waters: Deep Implicancy, some time to read, look at and listen to the archive material, and individual and group writing exercises.

-Together participants will contribute to and enact the preservation and formlessness of the archive by thinking, writing, reading, sharing and studying the poetry written during the workshop.
+Together participants contributed to and enacted the preservation and formlessness of the archive by thinking, writing, reading, sharing and studying the poetry written during the workshop.

 Selected reading: